Functional morpheme: In French

 In children who spoke French, it was discovered that they acted similarly to the children that spoke English.
 An experiment was conducted by Rushen Shi and Melanie Lepage on children who spoke Quebec French.
 They decided to take the French determiner des, meaning 'the', and compare it with the words mes meaning 'my', and kes (a nonce word).
 The two verbs used were preuve 'proof' and sangle 'saddle'.
 The verbs then had functors attached to them and appeared in variation with the three noun phrases.
 Compared to English functors which can be identified through stress, French functors are identified through syllables.
 This difference made an important distinction between English and French language learners because Shi found that French speaking children learn functors at an earlier age than English speaking children.
 In the study conducted it was found that French speaking children were able to identify the functors.
 This is thought to be because French has a higher frequency of noun phrases which leads children to pay more attention to functors.

 In other languages

 Research has been done in other languages such as German and Dutch.
-So far most languages act similar to English, in that children who are acquiring language learn functional morphemes even though it might not be outwardly apparent.
+So far most languages tend to act similar to English, in that children who are acquiring language learn functional morphemes even though it might not be outwardly apparent.